AngelosFikias0/AngelosFikias0/README.md

 ## 💼 Experience

 ### 🛠️ DevOps Engineer Intern
-**Dataviva**, Thessaloniki — *10/2025 to 12/2025*
+**Dataviva**, Thessaloniki - *10/2025 to 12/2025*
-Focus: DevOps, Cloud Infrastructure, Automation, CI/CD, Software Development
+**Focus:** DevOps, Cloud Infrastructure, Automation, CI/CD, Software Development
+- Built and optimized CI/CD pipelines for faster and more reliable deployments.
+- Automated infrastructure provisioning using Docker and infrastructure as code tools.
+- Assisted in deploying and scaling workloads on cloud platforms with a focus on cost efficiency and performance.

 ---